On the Minimax Capacity Loss under Sub-Nyquist Universal Sampling: Equivalent Algebraic Problems

-It has been shown above that the achievability bounds can be established by demonstrating measure concentration of certain log-determinant functions.
-In fact, the concentration of log-determinant has been studied in the random matrix literature as a key ingredient in demonstrating universality laws for spectral statistics (e.g. \cite[Proposition 48]{TaoVu2012Nonhermitian}).
-However, these bounds are only shown to hold with overwhelming probability (i.e. with probability at least $1-e^{-\omega\left(\log n\right)}$), which are not sharp enough for our purpose.
-As a result, we provide sharper concentration results of log-determinant in this subsection.
+As mentioned above, the key machinery in establishing the achievability bounds is to evaluate certain log-determinant functions.
+In fact, many limiting results for i.i.d.
+Gaussian ensembles have been derived when studying MIMO fading channels (e.g. \cite{Tel1999,lozano2002capacity,chuah2002capacity,TulinoVerdu2004}), which focus on the first-order limits instead of the convergence rate.
+Furthermore, the second-order asymptotics and the large deviation for mutual information have also been studied (e.g. \cite{hachem2008new,kazakopoulos2011living}) in the asymptotic regime of large $n$.
+Most of these results focus on a special case of the log-determinant function (i.e. $\log\det(\epsilon\boldsymbol{I}+\frac{1}{n}\boldsymbol{M}\boldsymbol{M}^{\top})$) and suppose that $n$ scales independent of $\epsilon$.
+On the other hand, the concentration of some log-determinant functions has been studied in the random matrix literature as a key step in establishing universal laws for linear spectral statistics (e.g. \cite[Proposition 48]{TaoVu2012Nonhermitian}).
+However, these bounds are only shown to hold with overwhelming probability (i.e. with probability $1-e^{-\omega\left(\log n\right)}$), which are not sharp enough for our purpose.
+As a result, we provide sharper measure concentration results of log-determinants in this subsection.